 After returning from Thanksgiving break, you’ll catch the Christmas spirit back on campus!
-The campus celebration begins with the Lighting of Campus event when nearly 1,000 luminaries are lit and a live nativity is staged.
-Musical events, readings, cookies and wassail and, of course, a visit from Santa and his elves, will put you in the spirit of the season.
-Perhaps you’ll even catch a carol or two from the French Memorial Chapel bells.
+The campus celebration begins with the Lighting of Campus, which is when buildings in the central campus area are lit with thousands of twinkling lights and the College’s president reads ‘Twas the Night Before Christmas.
+Musical events and sing-a-longs, cookies and a visit from Santa will put you in the spirit of the season.

 Boar’s Head Dinner